BucheApp/Arctic-Frontend/README.md

+# Arctic Project

-# What is this
+## What is this
 This project is a marketplace application.
-You can buy and sell digital content.
+You can buy and sell **digital content**.
 You can create your own market page as you like.

+## Technology
+This application uses React and Vite for the frontend,
+and Spring Boot for the backend.
+The backend program repository is [here](https://github.com/BucheApp/Arctic-Repository-Backend).

-# Definition
+## Definition
 - User
   A user is everyone who uses this application.
 - Customer